rafal04577/Schizophrenia_Mortality_Rates/README.md

 - SHAP
 - Matplotlib, Seaborn

-## How to Run

-1. Clone the repository.
-2. Open the notebook in Jupyter or a compatible environment.
-3. Run cells sequentially.
-Some plots may require interactive support for SHAP visualisation.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.